Yerdenn/data/README.md

 # Portfolio: Data Science
 # About me
-Hello, i am a junior Data Scientist.
+Hello, my name is Yerden and i am a junior Data Scientist.
 Now I am actively studying data analytics.
 In this repository you can find some of my projects completed during my training and practice.
 # Skills and technologies
  * Data analysis tools: SQL, Excel
  * Programming languages and libraries: Python, Pandas, Numpy